appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ###### Concurrency

 Concurrency is, in case of a `SSB`, a bit more complicated.
-Oher than `SLSBs` and `SFSBs` the data has to be shared across request, which means, that only one request a time has access to the data of a `SFSB`.
-Requests are serialized and blocked until the instance will become available again.
+Oher than `SLSBs` and `SFSBs` the data will be shared across request, which means, that the container have to make sure, that only one request a time can access the data of a `SFSB`.
+Therefore requests are serialized and blocked until the instance will become available again.

 ###### Lifecycle